Benendead/MNIST_Notebook/README.md

 # MNIST_Notebook [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1WKCNAtIpJ_0Cmyhn-jAFS9KSCcDUX5H1#scrollTo=kLLfMFZE8aP8&uniqifier=1)
 ## Summary
-This was my Keras implemention of a CNN which classifies the MNIST dataset.
+This was my Keras implementation of a CNN which classifies the MNIST dataset.
 I also submitted this code to the related Kaggle competition.
 The Jupyter Notebook includes my sources as well as extensive comments/documentation in order to explain what each line of code does.